MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/07Expeditions/README.md

 Small Items don't count as load.
 Have What You Need move gives them items.

 Followers need to Outfit too!
-Either you or the palyers decide.
+Either you or the players decide.

 Ask questions about what they bring and maybe even have a little scene.